All Products

 Billing example of GPU usage

 Assume that your GPU function is configured with 4,096 MB of GPU memory.
 The execution duration of the instance is 1 second per invocation.
-The following table describes the fees for GPU usage of active instances in different periods of time.
+The following table lists fees for GPU usage of instances in the active state in different periods of time.

 Time